WorldSkills: WorldSkills Shanghai 2022

 The 46th WorldSkills event will be held in Shanghai, as confirmed by the WorldSkills General Assembly in October 2017.
 The event was originally scheduled for September 2021, but due to the COVID-19 global pandemic, it was decided to shift the event to 2022.
 The actual rescheduled date is not yet finalized but is expected to be held from 12 to 17 of October 2022, The slogan for WorldSkills Shanghai 2022 is “New Youth, New Skills, New Dream”.

+Some WorldSkills Competition events took place in Cleveland, Ohio in October 2022.

+while others took place in Salzburg, Austria and Finland.
+WorldSkills Competition 2022 Special Edition was the official replacement for WorldSkills Shanghai 2022, cancelled in May due to the pandemic.